wp-plugins/wp-live-chat-support/readme.txt

 It is highly recommended that you upgrade to WP Live Chat Support version 4.1.4

 == Changelog ==

+= 4.2.8 2015-02-12 - Low Priority =
+* New Feature: You can now apply an animation to the chat window on page load
+* New Feature: You can now choose from 5 colour schemes for the chat window
+* Enhancement: Aesthetic Improvement to list of agents (Pro)
+* Code Improvement: PHP error fixed
+* Updated Translations:
+*  German (Thank you Dennis Klinger)

 = 4.2.7 2015-02-10 - Low Priority =
 * New Live Chat Translation added: